makelannika/Push_swap/README.md

+# Push_swap

 **Push_swap** is an algorithm challenge that requires sorting a stack of integers using a minimal set of operations.
-The goal is to create a program which outputs the most efficient sequence of instructions to sort the integers in ascending order.
+The goal is to create a program that outputs the most efficient sequence of instructions to sort the integers in ascending order.

+---

+## Features

+### Core Functionality

+- **Efficient Sorting**: Generates a minimal sequence of instructions to sort the input integers.
+- **Error Handling**: Handles invalid input, including:
+  - Non-integer values.
+  - Duplicates.
+  - Values outside the range of a signed integer.

+---

 ## Rules and Operations

 ### Stacks

 - **Stack A**: Initially contains the unsorted integers provided as input.
 - **Stack B**: Starts empty and is used as a helper stack.
 - **Goal**: Sort all integers in ascending order in **Stack A**.

 ### Available Operations